Modi Inaugurates Hindon Airbase For Commercial Use

 Acquisition of farmers’ land underway

-For the development of passenger facilities under the RCS, the Ghaziabad officials had sought to lease land from farmers with an area spanning around 10 acre at Sikandarpur village near the airbase.
+Last year, for the development of passenger facilities under the RCS, the Ghaziabad officials had sought to lease land from farmers with an area spanning around 10 acre at Sikandarpur village near the airbase.
 After the lease formalities were completed, the district administration handed over 90 per cent the land to the Airports Authority of India (AAI).
 In April 2018, the AAI floated tenders for developing civic infrastructure at the air base.
 The plot would be utilised for building entry/exit gates and waiting facilities for the commuters.
 For running the civilian flight operations, the existing runway of the airbase will be used.
 An area of 22,050 square metres out of the total 34,905 square metres of land will be used for developing the terminal while the rest will be used construct approach roads and other amenities.

 The public works department (PWD) and the municipal corporation will supervise the supporting facilities such as roads and electricity.
 Moreover, an additional 35 acre of land in the vicinity is being considered for future expansion of the project.